things to keep in mind before beginning the adoption process, filling out the adoption application, Adopting your dog, adopting a puppy

 Things to keep in mind before beginning the adoption process

 Wish Bone is run predominantly by volunteers.
 We do have a small facility, but many of our dogs are in foster homes.
 Puppies are nearly always in foster care.
-The best way to view our dogs is to fill out online an application to adopt, so that we can make you an appointment.
+The best way to view our dogs is to fill out the online adoption application, so that we can make you an appointment to meet the dog you are interested in adopting.
 You are under no obligation to adopt by filling out an application.

 Please do not call us on the phone since we have a very small staff.
 If you have any questions before filling out the application, please contact us at email@example.com.
 Handling everything online cuts costs, allowing us to use funds to benefit the rescued animals, instead of for excess overhead.

 Prior to completing the adoption application, we ask that you read the following:

 In order for your application to be speedily processed, all information, especially your veterinary and/or personal references, must be complete.

 Once your application has been submitted, one of our volunteer application processors will contact your veterinarian and at least one of your personal references - all processing is done from volunteers' homes.
 Application processing generally takes less than 48 hours.
 You will be contacted immediately once processing of your application has been completed.
 Once approved, you are expected to be ready to meet the dog within three days (with the exception of puppies too young to be adopted and their mama's).